ibnuda/fpmortals/manuscript/complete.md

   scala> Foo("hello") === Foo("world")
   false
 ~~~~~~~~

-However, not all typeclasses can have an instance of `Contravariant`.
-In
-particular, typeclasses with type parameters in covariant position may have a
-`Functor` instead:

 Namun, tidak semua kelas tipe mempunyai instans `Contravariant`.
 Terlebih lagi,
 kelas tipe dengan parameter tipe pada posisi kovarian mungkin malah memiliki